Close

 • The defaulted fine information is provided to a credit bureau

-Payment plans can be arranged if you are contacted by a collections agency.
+Payment plans can be arranged if you are contacted by a collection agency.
 If a payment plan is approved by the Justice of the Peace, it will prevent further enforcement initiatives if the payment plan is adhered to.

 What do the charges mean?